Seal of Dane County County of Dane

 View Current Openings

-Please click here to check for currently available positions.
-Sign up here to receive e-mail notifications for future position openings.
+Currently available positions are advertised on governmentjobs.com.
+You may also sign up to receive e-mail notifications for future position openings.

 Contact Johnny Leonard at leonard.johnny@danecounty.gov regarding questions about the process.